abigailella/dh-thesis/README.md

 # dh-thesis

-This repository contains files pertaining to my Undergraduate thesis.
+This repository contains files pertaining to my undergraduate thesis.
 I'm making all scripts and results publicly available.
 For more information, please contact me at aej8qf@virginia.edu.